Managing your Time Effectively

 - Observe your energy levels during the day and plan to do the most important things when your energy is high, saving routine work for when your energy is lower.

-- Observe and notice what kind of things steal your time, and work out how take control by managing these things actively.
-These slides on Time Stealers as a PDF to see some suggestions, or view the content of the Time Stealers slides as a webpage.
+- Observe and notice what kind of things steal your time, and work out how take control by managing these things pro-actively.
+Download the slides on Time Stealers as a PDF to see some suggestions, or view the content of the Time Stealers slides as a webpage.